Goa is the paradise of South Asia!

 12. Pay a visit to Dona Paula a former village and a current tourist destination.

 13. You can even take scuba diving lessons at the beach at Dona Paula.

-15. If you’re travelling with your friends, try the banana boat ride.
+15. If you’re traveling with your friends, try the banana boat ride.
 Like most of the activities, this too can be found at any of the beaches in Goa.
 It’s a fun ride meant to be experienced with your friends.

 16. Goa has many churches each as pretty as the next one.
 Visit them to get a cultural feeling.

 17. Visit Goa’s spice village or the spice plantation as it is often called.